-The COVID-19 pandemic has required all of our staff to be adaptable, flexible and resourceful to an unprecedented extent.
+Since the COVID-19 pandemic we have all needed to be more adaptable, flexible and resourceful to an unprecedented extent.
 This has reinforced the UHB’s vision that many staff, including some in clinical roles, can successfully carry out a range of their normal duties remotely.

-Agile working has the potential to benefit both the organisation and individual staff members, as long as the right safeguards are in place and there is appropriate IT infrastructure available to support it.
-A new Agile Working Framework has been developed to support this.
+Agile working has the potential to benefit both the organisation and individual staff members, as long as the right safeguards are in place and there is appropriate IT infrastructure available.
+The Agile Working Framework is there to support managers and staff with this.